The Euler characteristic of Milnor fibers over 2-generic symmetric determinantal varieties: Local Euler obstruction and Milnor number

-\begin{obs} The local Euler obstruction of generic symmetric determinantal varieties was also computed in \cite{Raicu}.
-Actually, in the same paper there are formulas for the local Euler obstruction of generic, symmetric, and skew-symmetric determinantal varieties.
-Their approach is to study the structure of the invariant de Rham complex and character formulas for simple equivariant $\mathcal{D}$-modules, connecting these calculations to Kashiwara's local index formula and the analysis of characteristic cycles of $\mathcal{D}$-modules.
+\begin{obs} More generally, the local Euler obstruction of generic symmetric determinantal varieties was computed in \cite{Raicu}.
+Their approach is to study the structure of the invariant de Rham complex and character formulas for simple equivariant $\mathcal{D}$-modules. \end{obs}

-We emphasize that our method consisted of using the toric structure of $S^2_n$ together with the combinatorial formula given by Matsui-Takeuchi. \end{obs}